-Credits can be considered "available" because the credit project has been implemented or the Stewardship Account grant has closed.
-A total of 30 credit projects were completed or closed, as of December 31, 2019.
-Three Stewardship Account grants from the first grant cycle closed by December 31, 2019 (44 Ranch, Raths Livestock, and Hansen Ranch).
-An additional 27 credit projects were also implemented either through developers' PRM projects or by third parties and implemented by December 31, 2019.
+Credits can be considered "available" when the credit project has been implemented or the Stewardship Account grant has closed.
+A total of 11 credit projects were completed or closed between January 1, 2020 and December 31, 2020.
+One grant (Watson easement) from the first cycle and three grants (Marc Lewis easement, Willow Basin easement, and Burgess term lease) from the second grant cycle closed within this timeframe.
+An additional seven credit projects were also implemented, either through developers' PRM projects or by third parties, within this timeframe.

-Alternatively, credits can be considered "anticipated" because the project was being developed in during the reporting period and has a high likelihood of being successfully implemented in the next 1-2 years.
-A total of five projects awarded Stewardship Account funding either in 2016 or 2019 have a high likelihood of closing in 2020 or 2021 (Watson easement, Marc Lewis easement, Sauerbier easement, Willow Basin easement, and Burgess term lease).
+Alternatively, credits can be considered "anticipated" if the project was being developed in during the reporting period and has a high likelihood of being successfully implemented in the next 1-2 years.
+A total of six projects awarded Stewardship Account funding either 2019 or 2020 have a high likelihood of closing in 2021 or 2022 (Sauerbier easement, 54 Livestock easement, Mussard-Barrett easement, Peter's Ranch easement, Alexander easement and Jackson Ranch easement).
 These grant projects are included herein and reported below as MSGOT Anticipated Grants.
-In addition, two developer PRM projects reached Completed Review during the reporting period and are also expected to be implemented in the future.
+No other project types are expected to close and contribute to anticipated credits for 2020.

-Therefore, any credit project which was implemented or Stewardship Account grant that has closed as of December 31, 2019 are considered "available" credits.
-Stewardship Account grant projects that are not yet closed and PRM projects that had not yet been implemented by December 31, 2019 are considered "anticipated" credits.
+Therefore, credits from any credit project which was implemented or Stewardship Account grant that had closed between January 1, 2020 and December 31, 2020 are considered "available" credits.
+The credits from Stewardship Account grant projects that had not yet closed and PRM projects that had not yet been implemented by December 31, 2020 are considered "anticipated" credits.
 Both available and anticipated credits are reported separately below.